Contact Us : 800.874.5346 International: +1 352.375.0772

 The CIA exam is non-disclosed, meaning the questions on it aren’t available to anyone, and there is a large body of questions that each exam pulls from, so virtually no two exams will be the same.

-Additionally, the exact number of questions from each topic is slightly randomized, so it is important to prepare for all of the topics to the best of your ability.
+The exact number of questions from each topic is slightly randomized, so it’s important to prepare for all of the topics to the best of your ability.

 CIA exam candidates are instructed to select the best answer out of the given options.
 Candidates have reported that the CIA exam can be tricky and give two very close answer choices.
 Always select the best or most correct answer if you are torn between two options.